Two or more years of pensionable service

 Leave without pay

-If you are on leave without pay at date of termination, you have the option of not counting as pensionable service the leave without pay period which extends after the first three months.
-In order to exercise this option, you must complete an Election Not to Count Leave Without Pay as Pensionable Service (PWGSC-TPSGC 2480) form and forward it to the Pension Centre prior to your official termination date.
+If you are on leave without pay at date of termination, you have the option of not counting as pensionable service the leave without pay period which extends after the first 3 months.
+In order to exercise this option, you must complete an Election not to count leave without pay as pensionable service (PWGSC-TPSGC 2480) form and forward it to the Pension Centre prior to your official termination date.
 This choice will not be valid if you sign it after ceasing to be employed.

 Deficiencies in public service pension plan and Supplementary Death Benefit contributions

 If you have any public service pension plan and/or Supplementary Death Benefit contributions owing due to a period of leave without pay or for any other reason, these must be paid.
-If you choose not to count your leave without pay in excess of three months, only the amount of deficiencies for the first three months must be paid.
+If you choose not to count your leave without pay in excess of the first 3 months, you are required to pay pension deficiencies for the first 3 months and Supplementary Death Benefit contribution for the full period.
 You would have the following repayment options:

 Note